- Consulting Services

-Call us today at (202) 831-2500 to learn more about how a low-income designation can benefit your credit union.
+Call us today at (202) 831-2500 or fill out the form to learn more about how a low-income designation can benefit your credit union.

 Low-income designated credit unions (LICUs) can obtain shares from any nonmember, enabling them to build assets with funds from sources outside their limited field of membership.
 These nonmember shares are insured the same as member shares and can only make up $3 million or 50% of total shares, whichever is greater.
 These opportunities are not available to most credit unions, but they are open to any that have earned a low-income credit union designation.
 Most credit unions can only receive insured shares from members, government entities, or other credit unions.

 Low-income designated federal credit unions can take on subordinated, uninsured debt in the form of secondary capital accounts.
 This secondary capital counts towards statutory requirements and can be used to support growth.

 In order to receive secondary capital, credit unions must submit a plan to NCUA detailing:

 Most federally insured credit unions face a cap on how much they can lend to member businesses.
 This cap is equal to either 1.75 times actual net worth or 12.25 percent of total assets, whichever is lower.
 Organizations that earned the low-income credit union designation are exempted from this restriction, granting them unrestricted ability to offer commercial loans as long as they comply with all other aspects of NCUA's member business loan rules.

 A low-income designated federal credit unions (LI FCU) with a multiple common bond charter can add associations to their field of membership that have the sole purpose of making people eligible to become members.
 The only restriction is that these new members must all meet the definition of low-income.
 For LI FCUs with a community charter, it is possible to expand field of membership to include any participants in programs headquartered in the community or intended to alleviate poverty or distress.